MicrosoftDocs/azure-devops-docs/docs/pipelines/test/set-up-continuous-testing-builds.md

    ![Edit build pipeline](_img/edit-build-definition.png)

-3. Choose the **+** icon for the process phase and add tasks to deploy your app for testing.
+3. Choose the **+** icon for the pipeline phase and add tasks to deploy your app for testing.
 For example, if you're testing a Visual Studio solution and want to use the **Window Machine File Copy** and **PowerShell on Target Machines** tasks:

    ![Add File Copy and PowerShell tasks](_img/set-up-continuous-testing-builds/add-file-copy-powershell-steps.png)